Sid-Sun/replicator-kuma/README.md

 ### NOT PRODUCTION READY**

 #### ** Since writing this, I have made the startling discovery that production is, in fact, a state of mind.
-#### I have been running Replicator Kuma for a few months with snapshot merge strategy and have not run into an issue; I haven't, however, upgraded yet.
+#### I have been running Replicator Kuma for a few months with snapshot merge strategy and have not run into an issue.

 There are a few cons to keep in mind which are not solved:
 1. DB Migrations - pin your kuma versions and when updating ensure: